PGP Program |

 Unit 3 – Governance Roles, Documentation, Processes and Competencies

-Unit 5 – Transcending Ourselves – Building the Ownership Connection
+Unit 5 – Transcending Ourselves: Building the Ownership Connection

-Unit 6 - Varieties of Governance Application
+Unit 6 - Policy Governance in the World

 The PGP program has been accredited by IOEE (Institute of Enterprise and Entrepreneurs) – a UK based body that accredits organizations to deliver qualifications and certify individuals around the world.